 - Top 7 regression testing tools and frameworks

-- The difference between regression testing vs retesting
+- Regression testing vs retesting

 - Challenges in regression testing